-At the Woof Club this week we are celebrating dog breeds that originated from France.
-Today we’re going to take a look at the French Bulldog or Bouledogue Francais.
-Over the past few years it has grown steadily in popularity until it is now one of the top 10 most popular dog breeds to own.
+At the Woof Club this week we have launched our French language website and so we thought that we would celebrate French dog breeds too.
+Today we are going to look at the French Bulldog or Bouledogue Francais.
+Over the past few years it has grown in popularity and it is now one of the top 10 most popular dog breeds.

-Firstly some basic statistics about this charming and affectionate chappie.
+Let’s have a look at some basic statistics for this charming and affectionate little dog.

 - Height : 28-31 cm at the shoulder

 - Colours: white, brindle, fawn, brindle and white, tan